Mathematics (MATH)

 Typically Offered: Fall and spring

-This course introduces students how to start harnessing the power of data to intelligently cope with the requirements of citizenship, employment, and family to be prepared for a healthy, happy and productive life.
-Students practice collecting and wrangling data into a usable form, visualizing large data sets to discover patterns, representing data in a meaningful way, exploring varying interpretations of the data and results, and discussing potentials for misuse and abuse.
-This course promotes critical reflection on the ethical, social, cultural, and political dimensions of data as well as providing direct hands on experience with both spreadsheets, and the programming language R. Students from all majors are welcome, no prior programming experience is expected.
+This course introduces harnessing the power of data to intelligently cope with the requirements of citizenship, employment, and family to be prepared for a healthy, happy, and productive life.
+Students practice collecting data into a usable form, visualizing large data sets to discover patterns, representing data in a meaningful way, exploring varying interpretations of the data and results, and discussing potential for misuse and abuse.
+This course promotes critical reflection on the ethical, social, cultural, and political dimensions of data and provides hands-on experience with both spreadsheets and the programming language R. No prior programming experience is expected.
 1 hour activity, 2 hours lecture.
 (022285)

 Grade Basis: Graded